MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 description: "Learn how to add and customize the NEO hub to your tenant"
 ---

-##Overview of the Microsoft Open Source New Employee Onboarding Hub
+#Overview of the Microsoft New Employee Onboarding Hub
-Microsoft has created an open source New Employee Onboarding (NEO) Hub to help organizations improve their onboarding process and help realize the benefits of a well-thought out and supported new employee onboarding experience.
+Microsoft has created an open source New Employee Onboarding (NEO) Hub to help organizations improve their onboarding process and realize the benefits of a well-planned new employee onboarding experience.
 The NEO Hub helps organizations:

-•	Provide new employee experiences and information
+- Provide new employee experiences and information
-•	Connect new employees to people & culture
+- Connect new employees to people & culture
-•	Help stakeholders easily contribute to new employee onboarding
+- Help stakeholders easily contribute to new employee onboarding
-•	Measure effectiveness of new employee onboarding
+- Measure effectiveness of new employee onboarding

-###Why invest in a new employee onboarding site?
+##Why invest in a new employee onboarding site?
 New employee onboarding (NEO) should be a strategic process that integrates new employees into an organization and its culture while providing the knowledge and tools needed to become fully contributing team members.
 NEO processes often fall short for both the new hires and the organization.
 Only 12% of employees strongly agree their organization does a great job of onboarding new employees.
 An engaging and well organized NEO process can make all the difference in helping a new hire navigate through an exciting – but stressful -  career journey, and it can have major organizational benefits.